 There are many many other brands of markers, some of which come a little close to what you would consider cheap knock-offs or counterfeit.
 This seems to be quite an issue, especially for markers that basically look like Copics or Touch Markers.

-In fact, I actually thought Touch Markers were counterfeit Copics, however after research and seeing that professional artists do use them, I realised they are a genuine product.
-Shin Han (who make the Touch Markers) actually warn against buying markers from popular auction sites as they do not have any licensed resellers who sell on such sites.
+In fact, I actually thought Touch Markers were counterfeit Copics, however after researching and seeing that professional artists do use them, I realised they are a genuine product.
+Shin Han (who makes the Touch Markers) actually warns against buying markers from popular auction sites as they do not have any licensed resellers who sell on such sites.

 The markers sold on auction sites are most likely counterfeit.
 Even on Amazon, you have to read descriptions very closely, if you are looking for genuine Touch Markers, make sure they mention ShinHan as the seller/manufacturer.

-Saying that, I tried a set of 150+ markers for the same price of 12 Copic Ciao markers and they were great for knocking about in my sketchbook with.
+Saying that I tried a set of 150+ markers for the same price of 12 Copic Ciao markers and they were great for knocking about in my sketchbook.
 A few years down the line though and they have completely dried out and (to my knowledge) are not refillable.

 Pros: Bold and vibrant, easy to use, blend together, flat streak-free colour, fun!

 Cons: Can be very expensive, bleed through the page, smell, not very portable